IbdotBoss/Benz-Plug/README.md

 Feel free to contribute or extend this project to explore further functionalities of a car sales management system.lities.
 Offers a menu-driven interface for user interaction.
 Optionally utilizes dynamic memory allocation and data structures like maps for efficiency.

-Getting Started:
+# Getting Started:

-Clone the repository: git clone https://github.com/IbdotBoss/Benz-Plug.
+# Clone the repository: git clone https://github.com/IbdotBoss/Benz-Plug.
-Open the project in your preferred C++ IDE.
+Open the project in your preferred C IDE.
 Compile and run the program.
 Note: